PHLAK/docker-transmission/README.md

 -----

-##### Running with a data-only container (recommended)
+##### Running with a named data volume (recommended)

-In order to persist configuration data when upgrading your running daemon container you may create a data-only container to hold this configuration data.
+In order to persist configuration data when upgrading your running daemon container you may create a named volume to hold this configuration data.
 This is _highly_ recommended.

-    docker create --name transmission-data phlak/transmission echo "Data-only container for transmission-daemon"
+    docker volume create --name transmission-data

-After the data-only container has been created run the daemon container with shared volumes volumes from the data-only container:
+After the volume has been created run the daemon container with the volume mounted:

-    docker run -d -v /local/downloads:/srv/downloads -p 9091:9091 -p 51413:51413/udp --volumes-from transmission-data --name transmission-daemon phlak/transmission
+    docker run -d -v transmission-data:/etc/transmission-data -v /local/downloads:/srv/downloads -p 9091:9091 -p 51413:51413/udp --name transmission-daemon phlak/transmission

 ##### Running the container over an OpenVPN tunnel